This-Is-Prince/agent-other-sdks/docs/coinmarketcap.md

 Example prompts:
 - "What's the OHLCV data for Bitcoin today?"
 - "Show me the opening and closing prices for ETH"
-- "Get candlestick data for Solana"
-- "What was Bitcoin's trading range today?"
-- "Show volume data for the top cryptocurrencies"

 ### Get Trending Cryptocurrencies